 WHO IS AFFECTED BY DOMESTIC VIOLENCE?

-Domestic violence strikes all ages, cultural/ethnic/religious groups, and social classes.
-Domestic violence is one of the most common but least reported crimes, so it is impossible to know the actual incidence and prevalence.
+Domestic violence may occur in the lives of persons of all ages, cultural/ethnic/religious groups, genders, and social classes.
+It is one of the most common but least reported crimes, so it is impossible to know the actual incidence and prevalence.
 Feelings of shame, fear, and hopelessness often prevent victims from seeking protection and support.
-Many victims do not report domestic violence to their physicians or to anyone else.
+Many victims of such abuse do not report domestic violence to their physicians or to anyone else.
 However, the statistics available confirm that the problem is pervasive and alarming.

 Teens and Dating Violence

-Teen dating violence is another form of DV that is disturbingly common among high school students.
+Teen dating violence is another form of intimate partner violence that is disturbingly common among high school students and can result in serious short- and long-term effects.
 The nature of dating violence can be physical, emotional, or sexual.
 Dating violence can also include stalking and can take place in person or electronically.
-Approximately 9% of high school students reported being hit, slapped, or physically hurt deliberately by a boyfriend or girlfriend (CDC, 2012).

 - Exposure to harsh parenting